KEY: fish, fishing, wildlife, wildlife law

 (b) Artificial light may not be used when underwater spearfishing for fish species other than burbot at Flaming Gorge Reservoir.

 (7) Free shafting is prohibited while engaged in underwater spearfishing.

 (8) The daily limit and possession limit for underwater spearfishing is the same as the daily limit and possession limit applied to anglers using other techniques in the waters listed in Subsections (2) and (3)(a), and as identified in the annual Utah Fishing Guidebook issued by the Utah Wildlife Board.

 (1) Hand-held dipnets may be used to land game fish legally taken by angling.
 However, they may not be used as a primary method to take game fish from Utah waters except at Bear Lake where they are permitted for Bonneville Cisco.

 (2) The opening of the dipnet may not exceed 18 inches.

 (3) When dipnetting through the ice, the size of the hole is unrestricted.

 (4) Hand held dipnets may also be used to take crayfish and nongame fish, except prohibited fish.

 (1) Artificial light is permitted while angling, except when underwater spearfishing.
-However artificial light is permitted while underwater spearfishing for burbot in Flaming Gorge or while bow fishing for carp statewide.
+However artificial light is permitted while underwater spearfishing for burbot in Flaming Gorge or while fishing for carp with a bow, crossbow, or spear statewide.